 A gold ETF is an exchange-traded fund (ETF) that aims to track the national physical price of gold.
 They are passive investment instruments that are based on gold prices and invest in gold bars.
 In short, gold ETFs are units that represent physical gold and that can be on paper or in dematerialized form.
 Gold exchange-traded funds (ETFs) expose traders to movements in the price of gold without having to buy the underlying physical asset.

+For those looking for more personalized advice, a Gold IRA expert can provide guidance on the best strategies for investing in gold.
 Gold ETFs are usually structured as trusts.
 Under this structure, the ETF has a certain number of gold ingots for each ETF share issued.
 Buying an ETF stock means owning part of the gold held by the trust.
 A gold ETF can trade gold-backed assets instead of real gold ownership.

 Instead, a gold ETF can allow investors to access gold price movements.
 The way this works is that the ETF will be created as a trust that will buy gold ingots and sell stocks.
 If an investor buys a share in the gold ETF, then he is buying a share in the gold that belongs to the ETF.
 The investor may not directly own the gold, but instead owns it through this intermediary.